 Where we work

+The Hub is a significant international and interdisciplinary endeavour.
 Our place-based research focuses on four countries: Colombia, Ethiopia, India, and Malaysia.
 Known as Collaboratories, each country faces different development transitions that illustrate the global challenges to sustainable water security.
 The Collaboratories provide an inclusive space for all stakeholders to meet on an equal basis to share ideas, formulate activities, and apply interventions according to their development needs.

 A Collaboratory provides a co-creative stakeholder engagement process for solving complex problems.